Workers’ Compensation Common Questions

 What benefits are included under workers’ comp?

 Workers’ compensation benefits include replacement of income, payment of medical costs, and occasionally assistance for job placement.
+In rare circumstances, lifetime benefits may be awarded if your work-related injury has disabled you from any future employment.
 Keep in mind that while this may seem extensive, these benefits are usually modest.
-The purpose of workers’ comp benefits is to keep the workers stable until they can return to work again.
+The purpose of workers’ comp benefits is to keep workers stable and treat their injuries until they can return to work again.

 Will my benefits be taxed?